cxli233/FriendsDontLetFriends/README.md

 In concentric donuts, you might be tempted to say the data is represented by the arc length, which is in fact **inaccurate**.
 The arc lengths on the outer rings are much longer than those in the inner rings.
 Group 2 and Group 3 have the same exact values, but the arc lengths of Group 3 are much longer.
-In fact the data is represented by the *arc angle*, which we are bad are reading.
+In fact the data is represented by the *arc angle*, which we are bad at reading.

 Since outer rings are longer, the ordering of the groups (which group goes to which ring) has a big impact on the impression of the plot.
 It can lead to the apparent paradox where larger values have shorter arcs.